 Rhetoric, the bastard child of telling the truth and lying, is a combination of all four by which information is managed in order to manipulate the psychological processes of people to the advantage of the rhetorician.
-If a person senses they are being manipulated in this way it will cause resentment and anger but eventually this reaction is diluted to a sort of weary cynicism through a callousing of the person’s ability to receive and process information.
+If a person senses they are being manipulated in this way it will cause resentment and anger but eventually, this reaction is diluted to a sort of weary cynicism through a callusing of the person’s ability to receive and process information.

 Lies hide in subtly and are cloaked in sophistication.
 This is why the more basic the form of communication the more authentic it seems and the harder it is to fake.
-Consider the puffery and obfuscation of a long and one-sided legal document against to cooing or crying of a child.
+Consider the puffery and obfuscation of a long and one-sided legal document against the cooing or crying of a child.
 Which one is a more accurate reflection of fundamental reality?

-Sometimes the perceived difficulty of the production of a message can contribute a false sense of credibility.
-You see one man’s name written on a piece of paper and another’s carved on a block of granite, which one do you think more important?
+Sometimes the perceived difficulty of the production of a message can contribute to a false sense of credibility.
+You see one man’s name written on a piece of paper and another’s carved on a block of granite, which one do you think is more important?
 Why?
 Because you suspect that it took someone more cost and effort to carve the one man’s name into stone and therefore he must have been, in someone’s judgment, worth the extra effort.

 In a similar sense the printed word used to have the implied credibility of the costly infrastructure it required to be produced and distributed.
 Today words can be written and distributed with less effort than speech and so written language is now devolving in perceived credibility to the level of conversation.
 Images will be next in this process.
 The medium, I would argue, is no longer the message.
 The message is the message.